skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 ## 9th of Last Summer, 1501dy (night) {.date}

 Everyone is very tired.
-Eomer most of all.
+Eomier most of all.
 They left the city of Crossway about a half an hour ago and have been riding south at a steady pace since then.
 At last they halt and discuss their next move.

-Eomer wants to split the party up, sending Enoch and Skeeve back north to the library in Breakshore while the rest of them head south and locate Endo.
+Eomier wants to split the party up, sending Enoch and Skeeve back north to the library in Breakshore while the rest of them head south and locate Endo.
 Beck doesn't like this plan.
 There is a heated debate.